bahrus/pdpu/README.md

 <p-d on="eval" to="{input}">
 ```

-then that function will be invoked everytime anything passes property "input" to the p-d element below the script tag.
+then that function will be invoked every time anything passes property "input" to the p-d element below the script tag.
 If the function returns an object, pieces of that object can be passed down just as before.

+If the expression inside the script tag evaluates to a function, it is evaluated against the p-d instance before assigning the properties to the target element.

-Suppose we want to do something that has been easily done since JavaScript was introduced, and is certainly made easy using any of the popular frameworks:  Attach a simple JavaScript event handler to a DOM element.
+Suppose we want to attach a simple JavaScript event handler to a DOM Element.
 Using p-d, it is possible to do this (if a bit strange looking):

 ```html
 <button>Click Me</button>